-Samsung and Six Flags Ties Up For First VR Roller Coaster Rides In North America
+Samsung and Six Flags Team Up For First VR Roller Coaster Rides In North America

 For the past couple of years, amusement parks have been slightly declining in popularity among many people due to the almost-never-ending long lines, busy crowds, and steeply-priced passes and food.
 But thanks to the digital revolution brought by VR, these parks will have a new attraction that’s very tough to pass by – even among the most pickiest ridegoers.
 Samsung Electronics America and amusement park company Six Flags recently tied up to bring a virtual reality roller coaster ride experience in North America.